-In the water, he watched as the ship went under.
+In the water, the POWs attempted to survive, Oliver said.
 “I kept getting bumped by guys wearing life jackets.
 Nobody wanted to share my planks.
 I didn’t ask them.”

 Three POWs found an abandoned lifeboat and managed to climb in but found it had no oars.
 With the rough seas, they could not maneuver it to help other POWs.
-According to the survivors, the Arisan Maru and sank sometime after dark on Tuesday, October 24, 1944.
+According to the survivors, the Arisan Maru sank sometime after dark on Tuesday, October 24, 1944.
 Oliver, who was not in the boat, stated he heard men using what he called “GI whistles” to contact each other.
 “They were blowing these GI whistles in the night.
 This weird moaning sound.
 I can’t describe it.”

 The next morning there were just waves.
 Oliver and three other POWs were picked up by a Japanese destroyer and taken to Formosa.
 They later were sent by ship to Japan.
 The men in the boat picked up two more survivors and later made it to China and freedom.
-Pfc.
-Roy M. Nordstrom was not one of them.
+PFC Roy M. Nordstrom was not one of them.